8 ways to remember to take your medication

 7. Get help from family members or friends

 Many people take medication on a daily basis.
-Talk to other people you know who take medication on a regular basis and ask them what they do to make sure they take it each day.
+Talk to other people you know who take meds on a regular basis and ask them what they do to make sure they take it each day.

 If you are living with other people taking medication, or if you are on a number of different types of meds, it might be helpful to mark your medication with your name, the dose you should take, and what they are used for, so that there’s no mix up.